jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 ```

 Check the remaining number of rows.\
-20800 is enough rows to build the model.
+For the sample dataset, 20800 rows are enough to build the model.
 ```
 df.shape
 ```